Gorgeous-Patrick/unbill/crates/unbill-core/DESIGN.md

 - A ledger's currency is a valid ISO 4217 code and is fixed at creation.
 - Device node IDs and bill creator fields are valid Ed25519 public keys.
 - Member IDs are stable.
 A member is identified solely by their `user_id`; no device is bound to a specific member.
 - `InviteToken` is 32 bytes from `OsRng`, hex-encoded.
-Never written to disk.
+Stored in `LedgerStore` and consumed on first use.
+- Ledger documents are the only store-backed data kept in memory.
+They are live `LedgerDoc` (Automerge) instances that are actively mutated and require coordination across concurrent callers; the store is their durable backing.
+All other store-backed data (pending invitations, pending identity tokens, identities) is loaded on demand and never cached — every read goes directly to the store.
 - The payer and every share participant in a bill must be members of the ledger at the time the bill is added.
 Attempting to add a bill referencing a non-member returns `UserNotMember`.

 ## Failure modes